 This amendment defines accounting estimates as "monetary amounts in financial statements that are subject to measurement uncertainty".
-The accounting policy may require items in financial statements to be measured at monetary amounts that cannot be observed directly and must instead be estimated.
+The accounting policy applicable to the Group may require items in financial statements to be measured at monetary amounts that cannot be observed directly and must instead be estimated.
 Therefore, an input or a measurement technique has to be used to develop an accounting estimate to achieve this goal.
 The effects of changes to measurement techniques or inputs on accounting estimates that are not considered changes to early errors are considered changes to accounting estimates.

-Besides the effects mentioned above, as of the date these parent company only financial statements were authorized for issuance, the Company is continuously assessing the effects on its financial position and financial performance of amendments to the other standards and interpretations.
+Besides the effects mentioned above, as of the date the consolidated financial statements were authorized for issue, the Group is continuously assessing the effects on its financial position and financial performance of amendments to the other standards and interpretations.
 Any relevant effect will be disclosed when the assessment is completed.